 Sida Beach is reached by driving east out of Bueng Kan city on Highway 212 from Bueng Kan on the way to Nakhon Phanom.
 As this road begins heading more south than east, it is a sure sign that you’ve reached the far corner of Bueng Kan.
 You can turn off at either Road 3008 or at the tiny village of Bung Khla.
 Both of these routes eventually dead-end at a small local school.

-This school is directly behind Sida Beach.
+Sida Beach is directly behind this school.
 A small dirt road wraps around the school and leads to a wooden gazebo overlooking both the great curve southward of the Mekong River and the Sida Beach.

 Name: Sida Mekong River Beach หาดสีดา